UoW-CPC/rabbda-earthquakes-application/README.md

 2. To see how you can import real-time twitter data by utilising Apache Kafka review [here](https://github.com/UoW-CPC/rabbda-kafka-twitter).

  ### Useful sources
- In case you want to experiment with the two components __arthquakes-history__ and __hive-etl-pipeline__, follow the following links:
+ In case you want to experiment with the two components __arthquakes-history__ and __hive-etl-pipeline__, check the following links:
  * [arthquakes-history](https://github.com/UoW-CPC/rabbda-earthquakes-history)
  * [hive-etl-pipeline](https://github.com/UoW-CPC/rabbda-hive-etl-pipeline)

-__Notice:__ The above reposiroties present a slightly different implementation than the one we used in Releases 0 and 1.
+__Notice:__ The above reposiroties present a slightly different implementation than the ones we used in releases 0 and 1.